-If your kids have a big age gap, you actually have a secret weapon for teaching your toddler.
-You just have to step back and let them take over.
+If your kids have a big age gap, you already have a secret weapon for toddler education at home.

 I always thought it was my job to teach my toddler his numbers.
-But recently, I discovered a secret weapon hiding in plain sight: his 8-year-old sister.

 A Long Monday and a Lightbulb Moment